spearoxi/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+    newRoll is not directly accessible by dansRoll and zoesRoll, but because personalDice can access newRoll, dansRoll and zoesRoll can also access it.
+    So newRoll is the closure.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+    Since the function inside personalDice is using Math.random, the value of dansRoll can be different each time.
+The value for name will always be the same.

 c.
 What is the lexical scope of `newRoll`?
+    local scope of personalDice

 ### Task 3 - Stretch Goals